-Nishargo Nigar: “My interest in artificial intelligence and my experience in information and communication systems led me to explore the potential applications in mental health.
-The idea of using AI to recognise emotions through speech analysis seemed like an innovative way to support people with depression or anxiety.
+Nishargo Nigar: “My interest in artificial intelligence and my experience with information and communication systems led me to investigate potential applications in the field of mental health.
+The idea of using artificial intelligence to recognize emotions through speech analysis seemed to me to be an innovative way to help people with depression or anxiety.
 The name “Bolo” is a Bengali word meaning “to speak”.
-We wanted to make sure that users felt supported and comfortable enough to talk about their suppressed emotions.”
+We wanted to make sure that users felt supported and safe enough to talk about their suppressed emotions.

 Heidy Erler: “Originally I had a different idea, an app for the Apple Watch based on heart regulation.
-But when Nishargo told me about Bolo, I realised that her idea had greater potential to have a positive impact on human health.”
+But when Nishargo told me about Bolo, I realized that her idea has a greater potential to have a positive impact on human health.”

-What challenges have you experienced as international start-up entrepreneurs in Germany?
+What challenges have you experienced as international female founders in Germany?

 Nishargo: “One challenge is definitely the language barrier.
-German bureaucracy in particular can be very complex for us as foreigners, so it helps that Heidy has been living in Germany for 20 years and is sensitised to certain issues.
+German bureaucracy in particular can be very complex for us as foreigners.
+It helps that Heidy has lived in Germany for 20 years and is aware of certain issues.
 We see it all as part of our learning process and try to adapt and take the necessary steps to be successful.

-In developing our idea, our different backgrounds can also be an advantage as they give us different perspectives and ideas.
+In developing our idea, our different backgrounds can also be beneficial as they give us different perspectives and ideas.
 My experience from Bangladesh and Heidy’s knowledge from Colombia help us to develop a broader understanding of global mental health needs.”

-Heidy: “It’s also about building structures and finding the right networks to navigate this new environment.
+Heidy: “It’s also about building structures and finding the right networks to find your way in this new environment.
 The Startup Port was able to provide us with excellent support here.

-We are currently designing our project in English – our prototype is geared towards this.
+We are currently in the process of designing our project in English – our prototype is geared towards this.
 This allows us to make our technology culturally sensitive and accessible to an international audience.
 However, we are planning to expand the project to other languages in the future.”

 How do you deal with the data protection and ethical challenges associated with emotion recognition?